madflow/kommit/README.md

 ### How It Works

-1. When you run `kommit`, it will:
+When you run `kommit`, it will:

 - Check if you're in a git repository
-   - Look for uncommitted changes
+- Check if there is a valid config file in one of the supported locations
+- Use the defaults if no config file is found
+- Generate a commit message using the configured Ollama model
 - Show a preview of the changes that will be committed
 - Ask for confirmation before committing

-2. The tool will automatically:
-   - Stage all changes
-   - Generate a commit message using the configured Ollama model
-   - Show you the generated message
-   - Ask for confirmation before creating the commit

 ### Git Integration